Senior Leadership Education and Development Program

-Engagement in a professional learning community of senior leaders
+- Engagement in a professional learning community of senior leaders and SLED Alumni

 This two-year program is designed to provide a leadership development opportunity for URSMD faculty in senior leadership positions.
 It is cohort-based and size is limited.
 Priority will be given to faculty with significant leadership responsibilities.

-Janine R. Shapiro, MD, Associate Dean for Faculty Development, Medical Director for Continuing Medical Education, and Professor of Anesthesiology and Perioperative Medicine, University of Rochester School of Medicine and Dentistry
+Janine R. Shapiro, MD, Associate Dean for Faculty Development, Medical Director for Continuing Medical Education, Professor of Anesthesiology and Perioperative Medicine, University of Rochester School of Medicine and Dentistry

-A certificate of completion will be issued to all participants completing the program, as determined by attendance of at least 70% of seminars, development and implementation of a focused mentored leadership project, presentation of project of planned and implemented project in Year 1 and 2, and completion of a program evaluation.
-CME credits will be provided.
+A certificate of completion will be issued to all participants completing the program, as determined by attendance at least at 70% of seminars, development and implementation of a focused mentored leadership project, and presentation of planned and implemented project in Year 1 and 2.
+CME credits will also be provided.

 Please contact Dr. Janine Shapiro or Dr. Judy Baumhauer.